As an American who has lived in Denmark for more than 10 years, I’m often asked for tips by Danes working with Americans.

 But having worked at Fortune 500 companies in both countries, I can say that Danes work fewer hours because they work efficiently, and with focus.

-When I worked on 12-hour days on Wall Street, there were a lot of long lunches, taking a quick nip out to pick up my dry cleaning, shutting the door to an empty office so I could call Grandma on her birthday.
+When I worked on 12-hour days on Wall Street, there were a lot of long lunches, taking a quick nip out to pick up my dry cleaning, or using the company’s secure IT network to send Grandma flowers on her birthday.
 In other words, those 12 hours weren’t 100% work.

 Danes, by contrast, want to get the job done quickly so they can go home to their families.